 CITS3402 introduces the key concepts of high performance computing in an easy-paced manner.
 Initially the basic ideas in multi-core computer architectures are explored through simple programming examples using OpenMP.
 In particular, the emphasis will be on improving the performance of the most compute-intensive parts of a program, loops.
 The lectures will cover the spawning of multiple threads on multiple cores through extensive examples.
 Next, the key problem in multi-core programming, cache coherency will be explored thoroughly.
 Distributed memory architectures and their programming through Message Passing Interface (MPI) will be discussed in the second part of the unit.
-Finally, combining both OpenMP and MPI for improving performance on a cluster of multicore processors will be covered.
+Combining both OpenMP and MPI for improving performance on a cluster of multicore processors will be covered.
+Programming the MapReduce paradigm using the Spark framework will be covered.

 |Unit Coordinator:||Prof. Amitava Datta|